datafolklabs/cement/doc/source/dev/boss_templates.rst

     plugin_config_dir = /path/to/myapp/config/plugins.d
     plugin_dir = /path/to/myapp/plugins

-    # Enable the plugin here, or in plugins.d/myplugin.conf
+    # Enable the plugin here, or in a plugins.d/myplugin.conf
     [myplugin]
     enable_plugin = 1